Register of South Australian Skills Commission Endorsed Micro-credentials

 The outcomes and impact of the program are subject to evaluation at the end of the pilot.

-The table below outlines the micro-credentials that have been endorsed by the Commission.
+The table below outlines the micro-credentials that have been endorsed by the Commission that remain current.

 *Note - responsibility for maintaining the quality of training delivered remains with the provider of the micro-credential, in line with relevant state and national requirements.